sh-harshavardhan/visa_details/q_a.md

     - yes I will be coming back to India.
 12. When will you return to India?
     - After 3 years, once my VISA gets expired.
-13. Why would you want to return to India?
+13. Why would you want to return to India
-    - Actually I have to come back to India to support my dad, He is a priest in a temple which he helped construct with all of his saving, and I have to help him is organizing all the events, and someone must be there for organizing and looking after.
-    - And also I am very close to my family and that gives me all the reason to come back.
+    -  I am very close to my family and that gives me all the reason to come back.
 14. Is it your first H1B or visa revalidation?
     - yes, this is my first time.
 15. After the conclusion of your visa, what do you plan to do?